Lister Mills: History

 On completion in 1873, Lister's was the largest textile mill in the north of England.
 Floor space in the mill amounts to 27 acres, and its imposing shape remains a dominant feature of the Bradford skyline.
 The chimney of the mill is 249 ft high, and can be seen from most areas of Bradford.
 It cost about £10,000 to build, and its total weight has been estimated at 8000 LT.
 Samuel Lister called it "Lister's Pride".
-Until the arrival of electric power in 1934, the mill was driven by huge steam engines.
+Until the arrival of electric power in 1934, the mill was driven by steam engines.
 Every week the boilers consumed 1,000 tons of coal brought in on company rail wagons from the company collieries near Pontefract.
-Water was also vital in the process and the company had its own supply network including a large covered reservoir on-site (now in 2006 that area is a piazza and underground car park).
+Water was also vital in the process and the company had its own supply network including a large covered reservoir on-site (by 2006 that area had become a piazza and underground car park).

 At its height, Lister's employed 11,000 men, women and children – manufacturing high-quality textiles such as velvet and silk.
 It supplied 1000 yd of velvet for King George V's coronation and in 1976 new velvet curtains for the President Ford White House.
 During the Second World War Lister's produced 1330 mi of real parachute silk, 284 mi of flame-proof wool, 50 mi of khaki battledress and 4430 mi of parachute cord.

 A strike in 1890–91 at the mill was important in the establishment of the Independent Labour Party which later helped found the modern-day Labour Party.

-Decline
+Decline and Rebirth

 The Listers' business decreased considerably during the 1980s.
 Stiff foreign competition and changing textile trends such as increased use of artificial fibres were the reasons.
-In 1999 the mills were closed.
-Being a prominent structure the mills attracted a great deal of attention and several regeneration proposals came and went.
+In 1999, the mills were closed.
+Being a prominent structure, the mills attracted a great deal of attention and several regeneration proposals came and went.
 The sheer size of the buildings being a major difficulty.
-However local residents, former workers and, notably, Reverend George Moffat never lost hope that the mills would rise again.
-They campaigned hard to save the mills.

-Rebirth

-In 2000 property developers Urban Splash bought the mills.
-They planned to renovate the existing larger buildings and build new ones.
-Apartments, workplaces, shops and public spaces were planned to be part of Listers.
-A deal was finally struck whereby remedial work on the structures and removal of industrial waste would be part-funded by Yorkshire Forward, Bradford Council and English Heritage.
-In September 2004 Freda Watts, a former silk weaver at Listers, cut a ribbon across the entrance to the mills – construction work had started.